FarhanShares/laravel-mediaman/README.md

 $media = Media::first();
 $media->delete()
 ```
-*Heads Up!* When a Media instance gets deleted, file will be removed from the filesystem.
+*Heads Up!* When a Media instance gets deleted, file will be removed from the filesystem, all the association with your app models & MediaCollection will be removed as well.
+Isn't that cool?

 -----